-For someone to comprehend the magic of the Greek islands, they must experience them firsthand; it is no coincidence that even the local Greeks are deeply in love with the islands, choosing them over any other destination around the world for their summer Greece vacation itinerary; the Greek islands are not something you get bored of no matter how many times you visit them.
+For someone to comprehend the magic of the Greek islands, they must experience them firsthand; it is no coincidence that even the local Greeks are deeply in love with the islands, choosing them over any other destination around the world for their summer vacations; the Greek islands are not something you get bored of no matter how many times you visit them.

-Figuring out what is the best Greek island to visit is harder than one would think and depends on a number of factors, including your budget, the type of holidays you’re after, and the number of days you are willing to spend there.
+Figuring out which Greek island to visit is harder than one would think and depends on a number of factors, including your budget, the type of holidays you’re after, and the number of days you are willing to spend there.

 Thankfully, getting the Greek island experience doesn’t precede that you’ll have to be on the ferry for countless hours, as there are excellent islands near Athens that do more than tick the boxes of visitors who choose to visit them.
 You can explore the Greek Islands located very close to Athens, and rest assured that they lack nothing in comparison to the other islands that lie miles away.